niplav/site/considerations_on_cryonics.md

 `prob_signup` is a function that calculates the probability of signing up for cryonics after having waited up to having a certain age.
-It seems clear that people loose motivation to finish plans over time, especially if they are unpleasant or complex.
+It seems clear that people lose motivation to finish plans over time, especially if they are unpleasant or complex.

 A good example for this is people being motivated at the start of the